 How much can you borrow?

 For the buy-to-let aspect of your let-to-buy arrangement, you will most likely be able to borrow up to 75% of your property’s value.
 This means you’ll have to pay 25% as a deposit for your buy-to-let mortgage.
-If you have enough equity in your property, you can release some of it to cover this as long as enough equity remains in your property to cover your lender’s loan-to-value (LTV) ratio for your buy-to-let mortgage.
+If you have enough equity in your property, you can release some of it to cover this.
+This is provided that enough equity remains in your property to cover your lender’s loan-to-value (LTV) ratio for your buy-to-let mortgage.

-The amount you can borrow for a new residential mortgage depends on the standard affordability checks carried out by your lender, which take your income and credit rating into account.
+The amount you can borrow for a new residential mortgage depends on the standard affordability checks carried out by your lender.
+These take your income and credit rating into account.
 The more deposit you can pay, the more deals with better rates will become available to you.